rmcanany/SolidEdgeHousekeeper/README.md

 Does not support all printer settings, e.g., duplexing, collating, etc.  Cause: Not exposed in the DraftPrintUtility() API.
 Possible workaround: Create a new Windows printer with the desired settings.
 Refer to the TESTS AND ACTIONS topic below for more details.

+Pathfinder is sometimes blank when running the 'Interactive Edit' task.
+Cause: Unknown.
+Possible workaround: Refresh the screen by minimizing and maximizing the Solid Edge window.

 ## DETAILS